 What does Free Wi-Fi really mean?

-Most of the locations listed will not have any restrictions, but there will be some locations that may restrict access in one of several ways - through a login procedure to users with a registered account - some require you to be a registered guest of their facility - some may require you to be a customer and that implies that you are making a purchase - and some may require a purchase to gain a password needed to login - and some may ask some survey questions as part of a login process.
+Most of the locations listed will not have any restrictions, but there will be some locations that may restrict access in several ways - through a login procedure to users with a registered account that requires you to be a registered guest of their facility - some may require you to be a customer who has made a purchase to gain a password needed to login - and some may ask some survey questions as part of a login process.

 Libraries